elo33011/netascode_campus_design/design.md

 ## Data Models

 This design is constructed from a set of data models which provides a structure for the "source of truth" information that the automation tools will need.
 The models are used to render, validate, deploy and maintainthe configurations over automated workflows.
+Design driven models manage the campus network design, while the device role model man

+Device role model define a standardized, platform-agnostic set of foundational hardening, security, and operational features that must be implemented on every network device.
+This model will be used in conjunction with a platform specific jinja2 template to render the configuration output required by the platform acting as that role.

-### Design Specific Models
+### Design Driven Models

 | Data Model | Purpose |
 |---|---|